Hello friend, in today’s article we will see what a clamp meter is, what its construction is, and what its working principle is.

 What is Clamp Meter?

-Definition: An instrument used to measure a very efficient, convenient, and safe current without the use of a test lead is known as a clamp meter.
+An instrument used to measure a very efficient, convenient, and safe current without the use of a test lead is known as a clamp meter.
 As we know, when a current passes through a wire, a magnetic field is generated around it.

 So with the help of this meter, the magnetic field of the respective instrument can be measured.
-With the help of the clamp meter, there is no interruption in the current so that the technician or any other manpower can measure it quickly and very safely.
+With the help of the clamp meter, there is no interruption in the current so the technician or any other manpower can measure it quickly and very safely.

 According to the figure of the clamp meter.